themrboyd/ERRP/readme.txt

 * `[errp_easy_related_random_posts]` (legacy shortcode)
 * `[errp_enhanced_posts]` (new shortcode)

 Simply add the shortcode to the content editor where you want the posts to appear.
+For example:
+[errp_enhanced_posts type="random" limit="5" layout="list"]

 = Can I customize the appearance and behavior of the related or random posts section? =